yyu233/StudyNote/Linux/Devices.md

 ## Unregistering A Device ##

 Check the number of processes that are using the kernel module by looking at the 3rd field of ``` /proc/modules ```.
 If this number is zero, rmmod will fail.

+## Pseudo Devices ##

+Device nodes on Unix-like systems do not necessarily have to correspond to physical devices.
+Nodes that lack this correspondence form the group of pseudo-devices.
+They provide various functions handled by the operating system.
+Some of the most commonly used (character-based) pseudo-devices include:

+/dev/null – accepts and discards all input written to it; provides an end-of-file indication when read from
+/dev/zero – accepts and discards all input written to it; produces a continuous stream of Null characters (zero-value bytes) as output when read from
+/dev/full – produces a continuous stream of Null characters (zero-value bytes) as output when read from, and generates a "disk full" error when attempting to write to it
+/dev/random – when read, it produces as output a variable-length stream of numbers from the kernel's cryptographically secure pseudorandom number generator.
+Its exact behavior varies by implementation, and sometimes variants such as /dev/urandom or dev/arandom are also provided.